 Biosecurity measures are key to the development of pig farming in the European Union, as they act as a prevention of threats to animal and human health.
 Biosecurity measures include the regulation of the movement of people in and out of the farms, procedures for cleaning and disinfecting facilities and the usage of protective gear by employees.

 All workers and visitors entering the farm buildings are required to go through different steps to ensure disinfection.
 The safety and health of the pigs is essential to maintain the highest quality standards followed by all EU farms, so those in contact with the farm must shower, disinfect hands, and always wear protective gear such as exclusive farm clothes and face masks.

-Similar biosecurity measures are taken during the rest of the production process, including in live animal transport vehicles, slaughterhouses, processing and packaging plants and so on, so the safety of the products is ensured from farm to fork.
+Similar biosecurity measures are taken during the rest of the production process, including in live animal transport vehicles, slaughterhouses, processing and packaging plants and so on, so the safety of the products is ensured.

 In order to prevent, control and eradicate diseases, the European Union has a set of specific legislation for several animal diseases depending on their potential impact.
 These legislative measures include notification obligations for new cases, diagnostic methods, treatment and surveillance of cases.

 With regards to diseases affecting pigs, the EU has specific legislation for African Swine Fever, Classical Swine Fever, foot-and-mouth disease and Porcine Epidemic Diarrhoea.
 In order to quickly control possible outbreaks, the EU established the Animal Disease Notification System (ADNS), which ensures rapid exchange of information between the competent authorities responsible for animal health in each EU country and the Commission on outbreaks of contagious animal diseases.